 We want to hear from you!
 Please share your thoughts on what makes our neighborhood strong, what challenges you see, and what hopes you have for the future.
 Your input will guide the Audubon Neighborhood Association in setting priorities for the coming years.

 This survey takes 10 to 15 minutes.
 Feel free to respond to all or only a few questions.
-In-person listening sessions will also take place in the Northeast Market Garden (2800 Johnson Street NE) Thursdays in October between 5pm and 6pm.
+In-person listening sessions will also take place in January, 2026 (Dates to be announced)

 Access the questionnaire here: https://forms.gle/sMqfy3VKhSLi7uMw9